 Yes, brownies two posts in a row.
 In my defense, I was in one of those got-to-be-there-in-2-hours-with-dessert-and-haven’t-even-showered moments.
-I grabbed my relatively new cookbook, BH&G New Baking Book, which recently brought us Trilevel Brownies.
+I grabbed my relatively new cookbook, BH&G New Baking Book.
 On the adjacent page was the recipe I bring to you now.
 Well, sort of.
 I couldn’t find a 9″x9″ pan, so I increased all the ingredients by 50% and used a 9″x13″ pan.

 Okay, this one is pretty simple.
 Heat 3/4 cup of butter in medium saucepan until the butter has melted.
 Remove from the heat and stir in 1 & 1/2 cups of sugar and 3 eggs.
 The recipe asks that you lightly beat this mixture with a wooden spoon until combined.
 Then, stir in 1 & 1/2 cups of AP flour.
 After this is mixed, remove about 1 cup of the batter and set aside to use for the peanut butter layer.

 Add to the remaining batter 3 ounce of melted unsweetened chocolate.
 Once this is mixed, spread into a greased/sprayed 9″x13″ pan.

 To the cup of batter set aside earlier, add about 1/2 cup of chunky peanut butter.
 Dot this mixture on top of the chocolate layer.
 Swirl the batter with a knife.
 Sprinkle the top with semi-sweet chocolate chips.
 Alternately, you could sprinkle chopped peanuts on top.

 Bake at 350 degrees for 20-25 minutes.
 Mine were done in about 18.

 These brownies were a hit.
 They were a bit dry.
 I think they would have benefited from some extra moisture somewhere.
 The taste was really good, though.